Playing to Have Fun Learning Halloween Social Routines

 Play using shoebox props imitates the real routine and can easily support symbol use/exchange as well as verbal language, eliciting the repetitive phrases listed above.
 Start by having a new friend inside the box every day.
 Getting excited about what new toy was inside can help preschoolers with transition problems do it easily.
 An added bonus for starting your sessions with play!

 Introduce the name of the costume, and do the trick or treat routine before moving on to the ‘work’ you need to accomplish that session.
 After a book and some activities that reinforce the skills being worked on, the kids can have a little free play with the toys at the end of the session.
-Toys where the costumes come on and off are certainly worth keeping your eyes peeled for when you are at garage sales!
+Toys, where the costumes come on and off, are certainly worth keeping your eyes peeled for when you are at garage sales!

 Be on the lookout for toy sets that let kids easily dress play figures.
 You may recognize the Halloween set in the photo from your childhood days.
 It is a great example of easily putting on and taking off Halloween costumes.

 If you can’t find these at a garage sale, don’t worry!
 Kids like to pretend, so you can use any toy kids to play.
 Just cut out pictures of Halloween costumes in the approximate size and put them on the figures with poster putty.
-It shouldn’t do any damage as long as you take it off before storing.
+It shouldn’t do any damage as long as you take it off before storing it.

 Of course, don’t use poster putty with kids who still put objects in their mouths!